peteroupc/CBOR/docs/PeterO.Cbor.JSONOptions.md

 The default options for converting CBOR objects to JSON.

+<a id="AllowDuplicateKeys"></a>
+### AllowDuplicateKeys

+    public bool AllowDuplicateKeys { get; }

+Gets a value indicating whether to allow duplicate keys when reading JSON.
+Used only when decoding JSON.

+<b>Returns:</b>

+A value indicating whether to allow duplicate keys when reading JSON.
+The default is false.

 <a id="Base64Padding"></a>
 ### Base64Padding

     public bool Base64Padding { get; }

-<b>Deprecated.</b> This option now has no effect.
+<b>Deprecated.</b> This property now has no effect.
 This library now includes  necessary padding when writing traditional base64 to JSON and includes no padding when writing base64url to JSON, in  accordance with the revision of the CBOR specification.

 Gets a value indicating whether the Base64Padding property is true.
 This property has no effect; in previous versions, this property meant that padding was written out when writing base64url or traditional base64 to JSON.